-Because of huge land losses, the social, cultural, economic and political marginalisation of Māori society, and mass migration to the cities from 1950 onwards, less than 25,000 Ngāpuhi remained in Northland in 2006.
+Because of huge land losses, the social, cultural, economic and political marginalisation of Māori society, and mass migration to the cities from 1950 onwards, only 25,000 Ngāpuhi remained in Northland in 2013.
 Over 50,000 people of Ngāpuhi descent lived in the Auckland region.
-A further 20,000 lived in the Waikato and Bay of Plenty.
+A further 21,000 lived in Waikato and Bay of Plenty.

 - Ngāpuhi ki te Hauāuru (South of Kaikohe)

 - Taiāmai ki te marangai (Te Waimate, Waitangi, Northern Bay of Islands)